1st Prize: CHF 100 | 2nd Prize: CHF 75 | 3rd Prize CHF 50*

-What Michelle Bailat-Jones is looking for in a short story
+What is Paul looking for in a short story?

 Word Limit: There is a 1,000 word limit, not including the title.

-Entry requirements: The Short Story Prize is open to any student high-school aged student in Swiss public upper-secondary education.
+Entry requirements: The Short Story Prize is open to any student high-school-aged student in Swiss public upper-secondary education.
 There are currently no age divisions, however students must note whether they are mother-tongue English speakers, or following a bi-lingual study programme, and whether they are studying for the Maturity Certificate.
-The competition is not open to students from schools where the teaching is primarily in English, such as international schools.
+The competition is not open to students from schools where the teaching is primarily in English, such as international schools, or students studying for international examinations.

 Please read the rules before submitting.